 Aside from the "normal" leukorrhea associated with pregnancy, however, there are other possible reasons for vaginal discharge.
 Some of these reasons are normal, while others may require further diagnostic tests and treatment.
 As long as the vaginal discharge you are experiencing has no odor, and is not accompanied by burning or itching, it may be an early pregnancy sign.
 However, if your vaginal discharge is foul-smelling, itchy, and/or is a color other than clear or milky white, you should see your gynecologist immediately.
 Your doctor will need to examine you because you could have a viral or bacterial infection or a sexually transmitted disease that must be treated.
 Read here for more information on causes and treatment of vaginal discharge.

-Vaginal discharge that you might see in your underwear or when you wipe yourself after urinating could range in color from milky white to pinkish-brown.
+The vaginal discharge that you might see in your underwear or when you wipe could range in color from milky white to pinkish-brown.
 It is caused by the increase in your estrogen levels and more blood flow to your vagina.
-It could look like you are spotting especially if you see it around the time your normal menstrual cycle would begin.
+It may look like you are spotting, especially if you see it around the time your normal menstrual cycle would begin.
 The pinkish brown color is a little bit of blood that could be left over from your previous menstrual cycle and is nothing to become alarmed about.

-Not every woman experiences this type of vaginal discharge either, so not seeing the discharge does not mean that you aren't pregnant and that the absence of discharge could still be an early sign of pregnancy.
-You could very well be pregnant and not have this particular sign of early pregnancy.
-The surest way to determine whether you are pregnant is to see your doctor for a test.
+Not every woman experiences this type of vaginal discharge, so not seeing the discharge does not mean that you aren't pregnant.
+Not all women experience the same pregnancy symptoms; you could be pregnant and not have this particular early symptom.
+The surest way to determine whether you are pregnant is to see your doctor for a pregnancy test.